About

 Dr. Kerri Greenidge

-Kerri Greenidge is Mellon Associate Professor in the Department of Studies in Race, Colonialism, and Diaspora at Tufts University, where she also co-directs the African American Trail Project.
-She is the author of Black Radical: The Life and Times of William Monroe Trotter (2019).
+Dr. Kerri Greenidge is Associate Professor at Tufts University, where she also co-directs the African American Trail Project.
+She is the author of “Black Radical: The Life and Times of William Monroe Trotter” (2019).
 Listed by the New York Times as one of its top picks of 2019, the book is the first biography of Boston editor, William Monroe Trotter, written in nearly fifty years.
 The book received the Mark Lynton Prize in History, the Massachusetts Book Award, the J. Anthony Lukas Award, the Sperber Award from Fordham University, and the Peter J. Gomes Book Prize from the Massachusetts Historical Society.
-Black Radical was also short-listed for the Stone Book Award from the Museum of African American History, Boston, the Cundill History Prize, and the Plutarch Award for Best biography.
-Her most recent book, The Grimkes: The Legacy of Slavery in An American Family (2022) was recently listed as a best book of the year by The New York Times, The Wall Street Journal, and the Boston Globe, among other publications.
-It was also a finalist for the National Book Critics Circle Award and the Los Angeles Times Book Award, in addition to the J. Anthony Lukas Award.
+“Black Radical” was also short-listed for the Stone Book Award from the Museum of African American History, Boston, the Cundill History Prize, and the Plutarch Award for Best biography.
+Her most recent book, “The Grimkes: The Legacy of Slavery in An American Family” (2022) was listed as a best book of the year by The New York Times, The Wall Street Journal, and the Boston Globe, among other publications.
 Her writings have appeared in the Massachusetts Historical Review, the Radical History Review, the New Yorker, the Atlantic, and the Guardian.

 Great Barrington’s Du Bois Freedom Center: